makovalab/lab-website/content/news/2026-04-28-Book excerpt/index.md

 # Authors.
 Comma separated list, e.g. `["Bob Smith", "David Jones"]`.
 authors = ["Roxanne Khamsi"]

-Excerpt from Page 164 to 170 in Beyond Inheritance by Roxanne Khamsi.
+As cited in Beyond Inheritance by Roxanne Khamsi.

 # Tags and categories
 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.